blukatdevelopment/UnchainedWorldsOld/character_creation/classes/alchemist.md

 If you wait for 1 minute, the bottle will build pressure and explode wherever it is.
 You may instead throw the potion up to a range of 40 feet, setting off the potion on impact.
 In either case, the potion creates a dark storm cloud that fills a 20 foot cube.
-The cloud provides makes any creatures inside or behind it heavily obscured.
+The cloud hevily obscures any creatire behind or inside it.
 The cloud lasts for 1 hour.
 Throwing salt into the cloud will cause it to darken and discharge lightning.
 Every creature inside the cloud at this time must make  a dex saving throw.
 On a failure they take 2d6 lightning damage.
 On a success, they take half as much.
 The cloud then disappears.

 ### Spark Fruit Cocktail
 This yellow liquid has a strong citrus smell and gives off a static discharge